PROFILE-Olympics-Keller wants to add more gold to family name

-BERLIN, July 25 (Reuters) - Natascha Keller, born into Germany’s best-known hockey family, has been likened to good wine as she prepares for her fifth Olympics, where it was announced on Wednesday she will be bearing Germany’s flag.
+BERLIN, June 15 (Reuters) - Natascha Keller, born into Germany’s best-known hockey family, has been likened to good wine as she prepares for her fifth Olympics.

 The striker played her first international aged 17 and now, almost 18 years and more than 400 caps later, Keller heads to London in search of a second Olympic gold in what she has said will be her last Games.